 - live in the U.S. or Puerto Rico

-- meet our eligibility guidelines of 250% of the Federal Poverty Limit (view chart)
+- meet our eligibility guidelines based on the Federal Poverty Limit

 Steps for Applying

-- mail you an individualized bar coded application (view sample application including instructions, also view application in Spanish)
+- mail/email you an individualized bar coded application

-- request documentation to verify your income (view acceptable proof of income documents)
+- request documentation to verify your income.
+Acceptable proof of income:

 - The first two pages of signed income tax return (you may blacken out your social security number)